sisi-zhou/sisi-zhou.github.io/_pages/job.md

 {% include base_path %}

+&nbsp;
+&nbsp;

 **[PSI Master's Program](https://perimeterinstitute.ca/psi-masters-program){:target="_blank"}**

 Perimeter Institute offers a condensed one-year program in collaboration with the University of Waterloo.
 Each year, Perimeter admits around 25 exceptional students from a multitude of countries.
 Those students are awarded a scholarship that covers costs such as tuition, meals and accommodations, among other necessities.
 Two phases of coursework covers both foundational graduate-level subjects and modern topics from specific fields.
-Researchwise, students may choose to work under the guidance of a Perimeter faculty member, such as myself, on research projects during the master program.
+Researchwise, students may choose to work under the guidance of Perimeter faculty members, such as myself, on research projects during the master program.

 **[Postdoctoral Fellowship at Perimeter](https://perimeterinstitute.ca/jobs/perimeter-postdoctoral-program){:target="_blank"}**